Where are your files made? Which country?

-In our experience, most customers choose to replace their files after 12 - 24 months, while others can have a glass files for 5+ years!
-As you continue to use your Glass File, the surface will feel smoother over time, but will still file the nail efficiently.
+In our experience, most customers choose to replace their files after 12 - 24 months, while others may keep their glass file for 5+ years!
+As you continue to use your glass file, the surface may feel smoother over time, but will still file nails efficiently.

 Glass files do not conform to typical grit as grit is an ideal measurement for determining the roughness of sandpaper, or in the case of nail files, it refers to the roughness of metal and paper files.
-However, the roughness of Czech Glass Files cannot be easily compared with the roughness of paper or metal files.
-They are completely different surfaces.
-The main difference is that paper or metal files have grinding grains attached to the surface of the file, while glass files have grinding elements formed right out of the surface of the glass body.
+The roughness of Czech Glass Files cannot be easily compared with the roughness of paper or metal files, they are completely different surfaces.
+The main difference is that paper and metal files have grinding grains separately attached to the surface of the file, while glass files have grinding elements formed right out of the surface of the glass body.

-We classify our standard range as Fine - Medium Grit, so they probably fall in the 240 - 180 grit category, leaning more towards the 240.
-They have a higher grit then most emery boards, but a lower grit then metal files, which are generally quite coarse & harsh on natural nails.
-When you run your finger along the abrasive surface it feels similar to that of a cat's tongue, I know it sounds unusual but it is surprisingly accurate.
+We classify our standard range as fine~medium grit, they fall within the 240 - 180 grit category, leaning more towards the 240.
+They have a higher grit then most emery boards, but a lower grit then metal files, which are generally quite coarse and harsh on natural nails.
+When you run your finger along the abrasive surface it feels similar to that of a cat's tongue, as unusual as it sounds it is surprisingly accurate.

 Please check our Website & Amazon listings if you are ever unsure.